 If your company is a member of the Department of Defense (DoD) Industrial Base (DIB), it is very likely that you are already familiar with the clause DFARS 252.204-7012.
 And if you are not familiar with it, we’d recommend you double-check your contract to see if this clause is in there.
-With DFARS 7012 requiring government contractors prepare to handle Controlled Unclassified Information (CUI) and the Cybersecurity Maturity Model Certification (CMMC) set to actually enforce this, there is significant overlap between both DFARS 7012 and CMMC.
-However, one of the requirements described in DFARS 252.204-7012 is not explicitly found in NIST 800-171 or the CMMC, which makes us wonder if it will still be required for DoD contractors to implement in order to become CMMC-certified.
-We prefer to lean on the safe side here at Totem, which is why we recommend all contractors handling CUI be prepared just in case!
+DFARS 252.204-7012 (DFARS 7012 for short) requires government contractors appropriately safeguard Controlled Unclassified Information (CUI) according to the NIST 800-171 cybersecurity compliance framework, and the Cybersecurity Maturity Model Certification (CMMC), set to be released in 2023, is the DoD’s means for enforcing 800-171 compliance.
+However, one of the requirements described in DFARS 7012 is not explicitly found in NIST 800-171 or CMMC, which concerns us that many DoD contractors may miss this requirement and consequently fail a CMMC assessment.

 DFARS 252.204-7012 can be broken down into two primary components: protecting CUI and reporting cyber incidents.
 The “hidden” requirement comes from the latter, in the following procedure:

-We know from CMMC Level 3 control IR.3.098 that all contractors and subcontractors are required to track, document, and report incidents to the Department of Defense within 72 hours.
+We know from CMMC Level 2 control IR.L2-3.6.2 that all contractors and subcontractors are required to track, document, and report incidents to the Department of Defense within 72 hours.
 So, what does the DoD mean by preserving and protecting images and other capture data?
 Does this require a specific technology to implement?

-The first step in meeting this requirement is to ensure that you have an effective incident response plan in place.
-It’s difficult to report an incident to the DoD if you never discover one is taking place.
-Keep in mind that an IRP is not merely a list of actions to be taken after an incident occurs; it must detail how your organization will act from pre-discovery to post-disclosure.
+As relayed above, the first step in meeting this requirement is to ensure that you have an effective incident response plan in place.
+It’s difficult to report an incident to the DoD if you never discover one is taking place, or if you are unsure how to report an incident (yes; there is a process to it).
+Keep in mind that an IRP is not merely a list of actions to be taken after an incident occurs; it must detail how your organization will act from before discovery of the incident to post-disclosure.
 Recall the four steps of NIST’s incident response life cycle: